Welcome to Biomedical Genetics

 Biomedical Genetics Today

-Presently, our Biomedical Genetics program constitutes the largest concentration of human genetics research at either the Medical School or Charles River Campus at Boston University and is among the best funded and regarded in the country.
-Indeed, the increased awareness and need to understand the relationship between the approximately 30,000 human genes and susceptibility to disorders of public health concern (including infectious disease) is expressed in the current panoply of projects, spanning a range of research from molecules to populations.
-Our research is funded by the National Institutes of Health, private industry and non-profit foundations, and includes the following areas:
+Presently, the Biomedical Genetics Section constitutes the largest concentration of human genetics research at either the Medical School or Charles River Campus at Boston University and is among the best funded and regarded in the country.
+Indeed, the increased awareness and need to understand the relationship between the approximately 26,000 human genes and susceptibility to disorders of public health concern (including infectious disease) is expressed in the current panoply of projects, spanning a rang of research from molecules to populations.
+Our research is funded by the National Institutes of Health, Veterans Administration, private industry and non-profit foundations, and includes the following areas:

 |Cataract||Sickle Cell Disease||Membranous Nephropathy|

 |Drug Addiction||Age-Related Macular Degeneration||Parkinson Disease|